Clara's Story

 his!!
 After several assignments in the U.S., he was assigned to the

-1289th Engineer Combat Battallion and sent to the South Pacific (various
+1289th Engineer Combat Battalion and sent to the South Pacific (various islands).
+His battalion was then sent to the Phillipines where they

 unit was the first to enter Japan for the occupation.
 He remained in

-Japan until his discharge in January, 1946.
+Japan, as a Warrant Officer, until his discharge in January, 1946.

-as Field Rep. when you met him?)
+moved once yearly, in September.
 I gave up my job in Jackson and moved

-with him to Vicksburg, then to Greenville, and back to Vicksburg where our
+with him to Vicksburg, then to Greenville and back to Vicksburg, where our

 first child, Edward Bradley Childress, Jr., was born on Christmas Eve,